Franzl27/.spe-plot-and-more/README.md

 # Making Your Own Windows Executable
 **Copy the folder _WindowsExecutable_ to your harddisk**
-- Install _pyinstaller_
+- Install _pyinstaller_ in your Python environment
-- Replace .ico file for a real one
+- Replace .ico file for a real one (or disable icon usage)
-- Add plotSPE.py to the folder
+- Add `plotSPE.py` to the folder
-- Run the .bat file in the folder
+- Run `createEXEwin.bat` in the folder
+  - If you want an executable suitable for the Windows "open with" dialogue run `createEXEwin.bat` instead

-The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal.
-For a Linux executable this is obsolete.
-For Linux the process is not described here.
+The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal or for a direct automatic plot (open with dialogue).

 # Program Startup and Configuration Files